gillham/C64/C64OS/hello_prog8/README.md

 Here is a minimal C64 OS app written in Prog8.
 It is based on the Hello World example code written in assembler for Turbo Macro Pro.

-The include directory has files created by parsing the official C64 OS headers and then generating Prog8 const definitions and asmsub wrappers for much of the C64 OS API.
+The libraries/c64os directory has `os.p8` created by parsing the official C64 OS headers and then generating Prog8 const definitions and asmsub wrappers for much of the C64 OS API.
 Only a few of the functions have been tested with a small program I am writing, so feedback would be appreciated.

-NOTE: Developing for C64 OS with Prog8 *requires* a custom build of the Prog8 compiler to support the 'c64os' target.
-It will not work with the official releases.
-Check with me on C64 OS Discord.
+NOTE: Developing for C64 OS with Prog8 *requires* using a custom target via the `c64os.properties` file.
+This works with official Prog8 releases starting at v11.1 Check with me on C64 OS Discord.

 ## Building